• ABOS

 American Board of Certification in Medical Optometry (ABCMO)

-Medical optometrists diagnose, treat and manage a wide range of conditions of the eye.
+Optometrists who specialize in Medical Optometry diagnose, treat and manage a wide range of conditions of the eye.
 They prescribe medications, diagnostic tests, eyeglasses and contact lenses.
+They usually work within hospitals and clinics as part of medical teams.

 Specialty Certification in Medical Optometry Administered by the American Board of Certification in Medical Optometry (ABCMO) Requirements